 Watch out for bones!

 The bones of cherries contain within them the seeds.
-The seeds of cherries, as most of the seeds of the Rosaceae family, are rich in cyanogenic glycosides, some components that release cyanide when ingested.
+The seeds of cherries, as most of the seeds of the Rosaceae family, are rich in cyanogenic glycosides, some components that release cyanide, a strong poison, when ingested.

 It is virtually impossible to access the seed if you do not break the bone that protects it, so that, although some bones could be swallowed, these are not digested and finally they are expelled through the feces.